wordboxbyung/wordboxbyung.github.io/privacy.md

 ## Introduction

-WordBox is provided by LEANG UNG, a Sole Trader registered in Sydney Australia.
+WordsApp is provided by LEANG UNG, a Sole Trader registered in Sydney Australia.
 We are committed to protecting and respecting your privacy.
-This Privacy Policy applies to our WordBox application and website at wordboxbyung.github.io and sets out how we collect and treat your personal information.
+This Privacy Policy applies to our WordsApp application and this website at wordboxbyung.github.io and sets out how we collect and treat your personal information.

-In this Privacy Policy, "personal information" is information we hold which is identifiable as being about you and “Service” refers to the WordBox application and our website collectively.
+In this Privacy Policy, "personal information" is information we hold which is identifiable as being about you and “Service” refers to the WordsApp application and our website collectively.

 We wish to remind you that this Privacy Policy applies to personal information we process when you use the Service.
 It does not apply to any third parties’ websites and/or services that you encounter when you use the Service.